filgf/grow3.js/website/learn.md

         });
     };

-As usually more than one rule is defined you will usually use the short version `rules(map_name_function)` that takes an object as a basis for a complete rule set.
+As usually more than one rule is defined you can use the short version `rules(map_name_function)` that takes an object to construct a complete rule set.

 Example: